SerdarHelli/TheMonetStyleCycleGAN/README.md

 The two models will work against each other, with the generator trying to trick the discriminator, and the discriminator trying to accurately classify the real vs. generated images.

-Your task is to build a GAN that generates 7,000 to 10,000 Monet-style images.
 "